danphillips-cloud/cloud-resume-challenge/gcp/README.md

 ### Choosing Terraform

 I used Terraform for GCP instead of native tools.
-It's the industry standard for multi-cloud IaC, and I wanted hands-on experience with it.
+It's the industry standard for multi-cloud IaC and I experience with it.

 ### The IAM Permission Challenge

-**GCP IAM is complex.** Organization policies, project-level restrictions, service-specific permissions—it makes AWS IAM look simple.
+**GCP IAM is complex.** Organization policies, project-level restrictions, service-specific permissions that it makes AWS IAM look simple.

 I hit so many permission errors during deployment.
 A few examples: